department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Depending on what type of disability claim you’re filing, you can apply using either eBenefits or the online application.
-We’ve listed all the steps below.
-Find out how to apply for this tax-free monetary benefit.
+Find out how to apply for disability benefits.
+We list all the steps below&mdash;whether you’re filing your first disability claim or if you’re filing a claim for increased disability compensation.

 </div>